 - Four credit hours in Literature or Humanities (prefixes HIST, HUMN, LITR, and PHIL)

 - Four credit hours in the Social Sciences (prefixes ECON, HIST, POLS, PSYC and SOCL)

 - The other four credit hours may be taken in either category of courses.

 - The entire twelve hours may not be taken exclusively in Literature/Humanities or Social Sciences

-Students may cross-register for their upper level humanities and social sciences electives through the Colleges of the Fenway, but must also have the department chair approve a course substitution to have the course count towards this requirement.
-General guidelines for selecting an upper-level elective at the Colleges of the Fenway are available in the Humanities ans Social Sciences department office.
+Students may cross-register for their upper level (or four credit) humanities and social sciences electives through the Colleges of the Fenway, but must also have the department chair approve a course substitution to have the course count towards this requirement.
+General guidelines for selecting an upper-level elective at the Colleges of the Fenway are available in the Humanities and Social Sciences department office.

 College of Professional and Continuing Education